jwalton/gh-ecr-push/README.md

 ## Setup

+To set this up, you need some way to authenticate to AWS.
+The best way to do this is to use [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) with OIDC.

-To set this up, create a new IAM user with access to ECR (e.g. with the AmazonEC2ContainerRegistryPowerUser policy).
+Alternatively, you can create a new IAM user with access to ECR (e.g. with the AmazonEC2ContainerRegistryPowerUser policy).
 Then, add the following secrets to your GitHub project:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`